IES 6 IES 6:

 Explanatory Material

 2. Assessment activities are those activities designed to assess specific areas of professional competence.
-During IPD, assessment activities can be selected to match the particular aspect of professional competence being assessed.
-Examples of assessment activities may include, but are not limited to:
+IPD assessment activities can be delivered in different formats.
+Some examples of formats may include:

-1. Written examinations;
+1. Written or computer-based examinations;

-5. Workplace assessment of competence by employers; and
+5. Workplace assessment by employers; and

 1. The remoteness and spread of geographical locations where aspiring professional accountants are based;